astronomer/airflow-guides/guides/connections.md

 ## Airflow connection basics

-A Airflow connection is a set of configurations for sending requests to the API of an external tool.
+An Airflow connection is a set of configurations for sending requests to the API of an external tool.
 In most cases, a connection requires login credentials or a private key to authenticate Airflow to the external tool.

 Airflow connections can be created by using one of the following methods: